 I’ve yet to visit Portland, Oregon, but something tells me I’d really like it there.
 It sounds like it’s full of things I love: Music… breweries… book stores… parks, gardens, and green spaces…

 Originally running from Portland’s Old Town/Chinatown all the way to Downtown, this underground network connecting the basements of a vast array of hotels and bars to the waterfront of the Willamette River has seen a lot of history – and a lot of misery.
-The practice of “shanghaiing” involved incapacitating able-bodied men, either through booze, drugs, or a simple knock on the head, kidnapping them, and selling them to ship captains as sailors.
-And neither were men the only ones at risk; when women were shanghaied, as happened frequently during the Prohibition era, they were either sold to brothels, or else to ships to be kept as sex slaves and chattels during the long voyages at sea.
+The practice for which it’s (questionably) named allegedly involved incapacitating able-bodied men, either through booze, drugs, or a simple knock on the head, kidnapping them, and selling them to ship captains as sailors.

-San Francisco was known as the world’s capital of shanghaiing at the turn of the 20th century – but if the stories are to be believed, Portland between 1850 and 1941 could have given it a run for its money.
+San Francisco was known as the world’s capital of “shanghaiing” (and again, the term is… not great!) at the turn of the 20th century – but if the stories are to be believed, Portland between 1850 and 1941 could have given it a run for its money.
 No other city used an underground tunnel system to get the deed done.
 Once an agent’s, or “crimp’s,” unsuspecting victim had been rendered woozy or unconscious, the crimp would drop the body into the tunnels via a trapdoor known as a deadfall.
 The victim would then be held in one of the underground cells that lined the tunnels before being sold into sea-bound slavery.
 Rumor had it than when warm bodies were scarce, crimps would even go so far as to wrap wooden cigar store Indians or – worse – corpses in burlap, drag them to the waterfront through the tunnels, and sell them as real, live men.
-At its height between 1870 and 1917, as many as 3,000 men and women a year found themselves unwittingly shipped to sea through Portland’s Shanghai Tunnels.
+At its height between 1870 and 1917, as many as 3,000 men and women a year found themselves unwittingly shipped to sea through Portland’s underground tunnels.

 How do the hauntings manifest?
 In all the ways you might expect: The sudden scent of cologne, perfume, or alcohol; faint whispers and the sounds of crying; strange lights where there should be none.
 A handful of specific entities have been known to hang around the tunnels and their associated landmarks, as well – like Nina, the spirit of a woman said to haunt what was once the Merchant Hotel’s lobby and is now a favorite local pizza joint, Old Town Pizza.
 Her picture hangs upon the wall in memoriam, and on a brick in the wall of one of the booths – once part of the old elevator shaft – has her name etched on it.
-Believed to have been a high-class prostitute who dared to turn in her captors, she often appears as a lady in a white or black dress accompanied by the sweet scent of her perfume.
 Her footsteps can be heard in the early morning and at closing time, and occasional she moves small items to indicate her presence.

 Other entities believed to haunt the tunnels are neither tortured nor friendly.
 Take, for example, the decidedly male presence who resides in the basement of the Lotus Lounge, which may once have been a Prohibition-era speakeasy.
 He may have been a bartender who partnered with some of Portland’s most notorious crimps; although he has never hurt anyone, those who have reportedly been in his presence note an uneasy feeling.
 The employees of the Lotus don’t go into the basement alone if they can help it.